Climate funding piles up, but nations argue over how quickly

-PARIS (Reuters) - Developed nations have mobilized some $80-$90 billion per year to help the poorest survive a warmer world, delegates at Paris climate talks said, but emerging countries dispute the figures and say a goal of $100 billion by 2020 is far from reach.
+PARIS, Dec 6 (Reuters) - Developed nations have mobilised some $80-$90 billion per year to help the poorest survive a warmer world, delegates at Paris climate talks said, but emerging countries dispute the figures and say a goal of $100 billion by 2020 is far from reach.

 The issue is central to U.N. talks in Paris, where nearly 200 nations are trying to forge a new pact on climate change.